altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 It was taxing: trying not to think of something consciously, and only subconsciously think of a plan.
 Like trying not to think of the first cliché that comes to mind.
-So he didn't think of what he would become, just his desperation for escape~ *Felix became a parasite*
+So he didn't think of what he would become, just his desperation for escape~ 'F::Well, just have to wait.'
+~He lied.
+^The transformation felt like ages to him.
+He was unsure how much time had passed during the process...~ *^Felix became a parasite*
-~In front of him was flanagan, piloting his body in the elevator, everything was still frozen~ *Felix thrust his hand into Flanagan's face*
+~In front of him was Flanagan, piloting his body in the elevator, everything was still frozen~ *Felix thrust his hand into Flanagan's face*
 ~It melted in, little tendrils extended out from his skin, wiggling through capillaries into the arteries and searching for...
 One of the tendrils found it, Algera~